Discover Your Swing: Top Golf Club Brands for Beginner Golfers

 5. Insert Putters: Featuring a softer face, these give you more feel and feedback.
 They’re ideal if you like to get a tactile vibe from your swing.

-See also Putting Stroke Ergonomics Guide
+See also Golf Driving Practice Guide

 Trying out different styles is the name of the game.
 Every golfer’s got their own groove, so it’s worth finding what matches yours best.
 For more tips on picking the right putter, check out our handy guide on selecting the right putter.